-FICA (Federal Insurance Contributions Act) requires Federal Agencies to withhold Social Security and Medicare taxes from the basic pay of military members covered by the Social Security Act and to pay matching FICA taxes to the Social Security Administration.
+FICA (Federal Insurance Contributions Act) requires federal agencies to withhold Social Security and Medicare taxes from employees’ compensation and to pay matching FICA taxes to the Social Security Administration.

 - Aviation cadet status